oun111/kernel_porting/README.md

 # kernel_porting
-## I am trying to port linux kernel data structures and common libraries to user space.
+## porting data structures and algorithm libraries from linux kernel to user space.